 Felix has lived and worked across six developing countries, experiencing diverse cultures and seeing the difference the access to good nutrition has on families.
 Surveying hundreds of mills in at-risk communities across South Asia, East and Southern Africa, Felix has refined fortification technologies and developed economic models for sustaining rural fortification.
 Felix leads the overall organizational development, mission, and trajectory of Sanku.
 He also led all aspects of product development and engineering for the Sanku Dosifier technology, winner of the 2013 Grand Prize in the Ashoka Changemaker’s competition.
-Last year, the Mulago Foundation selected Felix as a Rainer Arnhold Fellow.
+The Mulago Foundation has selected Felix as a Rainer Arnhold Fellow.